 “This is how we know what love is: Jesus Christ laid down his life for us.
 And we ought to lay down our lives for our brothers and sisters.
 If anyone has material possessions and sees a brother or sister in need but has no pity on them, how can the love of God be in that person?
 Dear children, let us not love with words or speech but with actions and in truth.”
 1 John 3:16-18 NIV

-Here, again we see that love is made complete by the giving of that which is costly/sacrificial on the part of the giver and valuable/beneficial on the part of the receiver.
+Here, again we see that love is made complete by the giving of that which is valuable/beneficial on the part of the receiver and costly/sacrificial on the part of the giver.
 This is the essence of love!

 Finally, there is one more characteristic of love that is important to note.
 Love has a directional tendency/relational effect as well.
 That tendency/effect is one of drawing the parties involved towards each other unto unity.
 Love is both outreaching and attracting.
 It breaks down barriers, bridges chasms, draws its object, gathers what is scattered, and binds up what is broken and separated.
 Scripture calls love “the perfect bond of unity.”
 (Colossians 3:14 NAS)